matomo-org/developer-documentation/docs/mvc-in-piwik.md

 **Invoking controller methods via AJAX**

-If you have your own custom JavaScript running on Piwik, you can use AJAX to dynamically invoke controller methods and display the result.
+If you have your own custom JavaScript running on Piwik you can use AJAX to dynamically invoke controller methods and display the result.
 For example:

     // invoke MyPlugin.myPage and append the result to the end of the #root element var ajax = new ajaxHelper();